thearagon/thearagon.github.io/outreach/index.md

 I presented uncertainties in our knowledge of earthquakes with a chocolate analogy.
 It worked so well I still use it!
 I gave several outreach presentations related to this event in the years 2017-2019.

+##### Scientific mediation and outreach talks
+Ragon,T. Accounting for what we don't know to model earthquakes, explained with chocolate.
+Event *Mon TPE en 300s*, Geoazur, Valbonne, Fr, **2018**. *(invited)*
+Ragon,T. Accounting for what we don't know to model earthquakes, explained with chocolate.
+Scientific days of Observatoire Côte d'Azur, Nice, Fr, **2017**. *(invited)*
+Ragon,T. Accounting for what we don't know to model earthquakes, explained with chocolate.
+Regional final of 3 minutes thesis, Nice, Fr, **2017**.